What POV Density measures

 Why 70% wouldn’t ship

 Run the POV Density scanner on your published content.
-Most companies discover that the majority of their library is explanation-heavy, assertion-light, and functionally interchangeable with competitors.
+B2B companies discover that the majority of their library is explanation-heavy, assertion-light, and functionally interchangeable with competitors.
+96.55% of all pages on the web get zero traffic from Google (Ahrefs, 14 billion pages analyzed, 2023).
+Content without a point of view is content that gets nothing.
 This isn’t a quality problem — it’s a strategy problem.
 The content was produced to cover topics, not to take positions.

 The operational implication